 Gather the logo files, brand colors, and any artwork preferences before sending the request.
 A vector file is usually the right starting point.
 If the logo contains thin lines or small text, flag that early so the supplier can tell you whether embroidery, a patch, or a simplified mark is the better option.

 A useful pre-quote checklist usually includes quantity, logo file, yarn preference, decoration method, packaging style, and delivery window.
-With those set, the order becomes much easier to price, proof, and produce.
+With those set, corporate gifting cuffed knit beanies bulk order planning becomes easier to price, proof, and produce.

 For teams that need a quick reference during approvals, the FAQ page can answer common questions before proofing begins.
 If the beanie order is one piece of a larger branded merchandise program, the Wholesale Programs page can help frame broader purchasing options.